solid-process/solid-result/README.md

 *PS: The `divide()` implementation is [here](#result-hooks).*

-<p align="right"><a href="#-bcddresult">⬆️ &nbsp;back to top</a></p>
+<p align="right"><a href="#-solidresult">⬆️ &nbsp;back to top</a></p>

 ### Result Value

-To access the result value, you can simply call `BCDD::Result#value`.
+To access the result value, you can simply call `Solid::Result#value`.

 However, there may be instances where you need to retrieve the value of a successful result or a default value if the result is a failure.
-In such cases, you can make use of `BCDD::Result#value_or`.
+In such cases, you can make use of `Solid::Result#value_or`.

 #### `result.value_or`